 At the time funeral arrangements are made and prior to the time of rendering the service and providing the merchandise, a funeral director or funeral service licensee shall give or cause to be given to the person or persons making such arrangements a written statement duly signed by a licensee of said funeral establishment showing the price of the service as selected and what services are included therein, the price of each of the supplemental items of services or merchandise requested, and the amounts involved for each of the items for which the funeral establishment will advance moneys as an accommodation to the person making arrangements, insofar as any of the above items can be specified at that time.
-If fees charged by a finance company for expediting payment of life insurance proceeds to the establishment will be passed on to the person or persons responsible for payment of the funeral expenses, information regarding the fees, including the total dollar amount of the fee, shall be disclosed on the written statement.
+If fees charged by a finance company for expediting payment of life insurance proceeds to the establishment will be passed on to the person or persons responsible for payment of the funeral expenses, information regarding the fees, including the total dollar amount of the fee, shall be disclosed in writing.
 The statement shall have printed, typed or stamped on the face thereof: "This statement of disclosure is provided under the requirements of North Carolina G.S.
 90-210.25(e)."
 The Board may prescribe other disclosures that a licensee shall give to consumers upon finding that the disclosure is necessary to protect public health, safety, and welfare.

-- (e1) Except as otherwise authorized by law, no licensee under this Article, nor any of the licensee's agents, assistants, or employees, shall accept, solicit, or offer to accept any payment, gratuity, commission, or compensation of any kind in exchange for soliciting or taking human tissue from a dead human body for any person or entity engaging in the recovery of human tissue. - (f) Unlawful Practices.
-If any person shall practice or hold himself or herself out as practicing the profession or art of embalming, funeral directing or practice of funeral service or operating a funeral establishment without having complied with the licensing provisions of this Article, he the person shall be guilty of a Class 2 misdemeanor.
+(f) Unlawful Practices. - If any person shall practice or hold himself or herself out as practicing the profession or art of embalming, funeral directing or practice of funeral service or operating a funeral establishment without having complied with the licensing provisions of this Article, he the person shall be guilty of a Class 2 misdemeanor.